bazizi/ServiceNow_GlideRecord_API/README.md

 gr.set_server("https://sfustg.service-now.com/")

 #Set user credentials to send REST requests
-#This can be done either by entering username password in the command line (recommended):
+#One of the next two lines should be commented
+#Comment the first one if: You will want to provide username/password from command line (recommended)
+#Comment the second on if: You want to provide username/password in plain text (not recommended)
 gr.get_credentials()
-#-- OR -- Can be done by storing the username/passowrd in plain text (not recommended), if so uncomment next line and comment previous line
 #gr.set_credentials("YOUR USERNAME GOES HERE", "YOUR PASSWORD GOES HERE")

 #Add search filters